-On average, 46% of U.S. cropland is owner-operated, a proportion that has remained relatively constant for the last 50 years despite land ownership turnover (Bigelow et al. 2016).
-This means that more than half of the cropland is rented, with about 80% of the land rented from non-operator landlords (see Figure 2).
+On average, 46% of U.S. cropland is owner-operated, a proportion that has remained relatively constant for the last 50 years despite land ownership turnover (Bigelow et al. 2016).7 This means that more than half of the cropland is rented, with about 80% of the land rented from non-operator landlords (see Figure 2).
 Farm operations that focus on cash grains (e.g., corn, soybeans), peanuts and cotton tend to have a greater proportion of rented land area than those with livestock, fruit or diversified non-grain crops (Bigelow et al. 2016).
 In Illinois, for example, more than 80% of the cash-grain producing cropland area is rented (Schnitkey et al. 2021b).
-As of 2014, the majority of rented cropland acres (81%) in the U.S. have been leased or rented to the same farmer for at least three years, while a smaller proportion (38%) have stayed with the same farmer for over 10 years.
-However, even with high renewal rates, this seeming stability may be undermined by the reality that 70% of leases are single-year contracts (Petrzelka et al. 2020; Masuda et al. 2021).
-In the U.S., non-operator landlords (absentee landowners who do not actively participate in any farming operation) seem to be associated with greater adoption of conservation tillage between 2012 and 2017 but also lower cover crop incidence (Bawa and Callahan, 2021).
-For tillage, this may be related to the fact that farmers who invest in equipment for conservation tillage or no-till tend to operate larger farms, including rented land that is used to worth.com/farmland-investing-impact-beyond-returns/ viacampesina.org/en/wp-content/uploads/sites/2/2012/05/mali-report-2012-en1.pdf
+As of 2014, the majority of rented cropland acres (81%) in the U.S. have been leased or rented to the same farmer for at least three years, while a smaller proportion (38%) have stayed with the same farmer for over 10 years.9 However, even with high renewal rates, this seeming stability may be undermined by the reality that 70% of leases are single-year contracts (Petrzelka et al. 2020; Masuda et al. 2021).
+In the U.S., nonoperator landlords (absentee landowners who do not actively participate in any farming operation) seem to be associated with greater adoption of conservation tillage between 2012 and 2017 but also lower cover crop incidence (Bawa and Callahan, 2021).
+For tillage, this may be related to the fact that farmers who invest in equipment for conservation tillage or no-till tend to operate larger farms, including rented land that is used to expand their operations.
+Cover crops, having greater initial investment and risk may be less attractive to renters who have less certainty of farming that same land over the long-term.